maueroats/teaching--2020-2021/content/ap-cs/haskell/ch03/daily-07.md

 3. Make this string without typing all of the letters: `"zxvtrpnlj"`
 4. Make a list of ordered pairs: the letter of the alphabet and its place in the ordinary order.
 Starts with `('a',1)`.
-5. (`shuffler`) Given two lists of integers, interleave them into one list.
+5. (`shuffler`) Given two lists of integers that have the same length, interleave them into one list.

         shuffler [1,2,3] [10,20,30] == [1,10,2,20,3,30]